Edgar Lee Masters' classic work, "Spoon River Anthology," offers a fascinating character study of the American mind in the mid-20th-century.

 She reports that she danced up and down the streets of Paris.
 Again, she leaves out a great chunk of information: did she grow up in Paris? how did she get to Paris?
 Perhaps her German father met her French mother while residing and serving as a "most learned professor" in Paris.
 Perhaps.
 She does not even hint that that is the case, so readers/listeners are left to guess the details she leaves out.

 It does finally become clear where the silly Sonia's self-pride lies.
 She now reports that she was the mistress off and on of "sundry dukes and counts."
-She suggests that she is proud of her position as a whore.
+She suggests that she is proud of her position as a sex worker.
 For later, after getting some age on her, she had to settle for being the "mistress" of "poor artists and poets."
 But she seems content with that.

 Second Movement: "At forty years, passée, I sought New York"